splunk-soar-connectors/bigiddatadiscovery/README.md

 Type: **investigate**
 Read only: **False**

+This action retrieves all PII findings from BigID for the list of data sources provided by the user.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS
 --------- | -------- | ----------- | ---- | --------